Concordium/concordium-base/smart-contracts/docs/src/general/introduction.rst

 A smart contract is a user-supplied piece of code, used to define behavior that is not directly available on the chain.

-The code exists publicly as part of the chain and can in theory be used by anyone.
+The code exists publicly as part of the chain and can be used by anyone.

 .. note::
     The code which is on chain is referred to as the *smart contract*.